 Access to capital is one of the main obstacles to business equality.
 The federal government offers several forms of assistance so business can receive funding through loans and grants.
 And thanks to the reach of the Internet, crowdfunding has opened easier access to millions of small investors well.

 One of the many resources the Small Business Administration provides is access to loans; however, the SBA does not loan money directly to small businesses.
 Instead, the Administration establishes loan guidelines with partnering lenders around the country.
 The SBA guarantees these loans will be paid, which means small businesses (like you) generally receive lower, more competitive rates and fees compared to non-guaranteed loans.
 Find more information about SBA-guaranteed loans.

 Aside from the SBA, the United States offers other government-backed loans and funding resources.

 The MBDA is part of the U.S. Department of Commerce.
 The agency promotes the success of minority-owned and operated small businesses by connecting owners to experts on everything from securing capital to identifying a strategic partner to taking your business global.
 You can contact a local MBDA business center for more information.

 As the name suggests, crowdfunding is used by businesses to pull small investments from a large number of investors – unlike traditional investments made by a handful of people.
 Many small businesses have found success exercising this type of investment strategy.

 Crowdfunding sites have become an increasingly popular way to raise money for business ideas ranging from video games to backpacks to feature films to beehives.
-The SBA provides more detail on how to successfully crowdfund for your minority-owned.

 Both the federal government and many of America’s top corporations require their procurement departments to spend a certain percentage with diverse suppliers every year.
 Once you are certified as an MBE, it’s time to leverage that certification to gain access to contracting opportunities.